DeepakHansda/Single-cell-rna-seq-workflow/Feature selection.md

 Several downstream processes, like characterizing heterogeniety in an exploratory analysis, we need `genes` which are differentially expressed between any two cells.
 So, the process of selecting such `genes` which may tell about different existing "cell groups" within a population is called Feature selection and the group of `genes` which help us doing this are called `HVGs` (Highly variable genes).
 We identify `HVGs` to focus on the genes that are driving heterogeneity across the population of cells.
-This requires estimation of the variance in expression for each gene, followed by decomposition of the variance into biological and technical components. `HVGs` are then identified as those genes with the largest biological components We will proceed with a 10X PBMC data set.
+This requires estimation of the variance in expression for each gene, followed by decomposition of the variance into biological and technical components. `HVGs` are then identified as those genes with the largest biological components.
+We will proceed with a 10X PBMC data set.

 ```r
 raw.path <- getTestFile("tenx-2.1.0-pbmc4k/1.0.0/raw.tar.gz")